righteousgambit/quiet-riot/README.md

 | 26 | __Serverless Application Repository__ | Managed Source Code Repository | Unknown | Unknown | No |
 | 27 | __SQS__ | Managed Serverless Queueing Service | Unknown | Unknown | No |
 | 28 | __EFS__ | Managed Serverless Elastic File System | Unknown | Unknown | No |

-## Getting Started With Quiet Riot
-To get started with Quiet Riot, clone the repository to your local directory.
-You'll need boto3 and AWS cli tools installed.
-You'll need credentials configured with sufficient privileges in an AWS account to deploy the resources (SNS topic, ECR-Public repository, and ECR-Private repository).
-Then you just run ./main.py and follow the prompts.

-If you want to footprint the services in-use (or previously in use) for a specific account, select footprint.
-It will automatically leverage a wordlist composed of service-linked roles that indicate a particular service is or has been in use in an account.

-If you want to help identify valid Account IDs, you can select accounts and it will automatically generate a wordlist of random Account IDs of arbitrary (user-selected) size.
-Please consider making a pull request against the repository to include newly identified valid account IDs under wordlists/known_valid_account_ids.txt.
-I have collected <100k Account IDs and estimate there are between 50-60m Account IDs based on random sampling analysis.

-Otherwise, you will want to use your own wordlist as a dictionary to guess User names or Role names for a specific account.
-If you don't bring your own wordlists, I recommend starting with [SecLists Usernames](https://github.com/danielmiessler/SecLists/tree/master/Usernames).

-### Prerequisites
-boto3/botocore
-Sufficient AWS credentials configured via CLI

-## Command Line Arguments

-### Installation:

-First step to add Sufficient AWS credentials configured via CLI

-Create the virtual environment, or you can directly install the quiet_riot pkg using pip.

-For Installing this package you can run the command pip install quiet-riot.
-After installing the package you can run the command quiet_riot --help

-### Usage:

-Arguments for quiet_riot are --scan_type, --threads, --wordlist, --profile

-You can provide values for arguments required to run this package.
-Must require argument is scan_type.

-for e.g quiet_riot --scan_type 3 --threads 30 --wordlist D:\path_to_wordlist_file --profile Default

-Or you can use the short form for arguments as well like --s, --t, --w, --p

---scan_type, --s

-What type of scan do you want to attempt?
-Enter the type of scan for example

-         1. Account IDs
-         2. Root Account E-mail Addresses
-         3. Service Footprint
-         4. IAM Principals
-            4.1.
-IAM Roles
-            4.2.
-IAM Users

---threads, --t

-For number of threads you have to provide the number for e.g 23 , 30 90 etc. Approximately how many threads do you think you want to run?

-Hint: 2020 M1 Macbook Air w/ 16 GB RAM optimizes @ around 700 threads from limited testing.

---wordlist, --w

-Path to the world list file which will be required for scan.

---profile, --p

-Provide the name of aws profile configured through cli for e.g Default,Dev